 At age fifteen Rick began guitar lessons with local legend Harry Leahey, marking a major turning point for his development as a guitarist and musician.
 It was during his years of study with Mr. Leahey that he became totally engrossed in the guitar, focusing on Jazz and improvisational music as well as composition.
 At age 17, Rick attended William Paterson College as a Jazz Performance Major, where he continued his studies with Harry Leahey, and also had the opportunity to study with many other great musicians including Rufus Reid, Bucky Pizzarelli, Thad Jones, Harold Mabern, and others as well.

 Although he had been exposed to a variety of music at an early age, it was during his years of study with Harry Leahey and at William Paterson that he became aware of what were to be some of his major musical influences.
-Although the list is long, some of the musicians that have had the biggest impact on him include: Harry Leahey, Jim Hall, Miles Davis, Ralph Towner, Charlie Haden, Keith Jarrett, and Thelonius Monk.
+Although the list is long, some of the musicians that have had the biggest impact on him include: Harry Leahey, Jim Hall, Miles Davis, Ralph Towner, Charlie Haden, Keith Jarrett, Thelonius Monk, and Paul Bley.

 Upon completion of his college degree, Rick continued his studies with a number of musicians such as Tal Farlow, Eric Kloss, Ted Dunbar, Ken Werner and John Abercrombie.
 He continued to hone his skills both as a performer and composer, while embarking on a music career with countless performances throughout the Tri-State area including Jazz Concerts and Festivals, Television and Cable TV appearances, and a private teaching practice.
 He has performed with a number of noted musicians including: Harry Leahey, Steve Marcus, Ben Monder, Vic Juris, Chris Potter, Doug Weiss, Ben Street, Kermit Driscoll, Steve Laspina, Drew Gress, and others as well.